Merimetso-Code/FreeRTOSSecurity/Exercise3.md

 * Examine the status of the variables and queues within the task to demonstrate that the applications functions as expected.

 # Advanced Exercise 3
-Once you have demonstrated that your applications works, then re-written the Application to use the following instead of a Mutex:
+Once you have demonstrated that your applications works, then re-written your Application to use the following instead of a Mutex:
 * A binary semaphore
 * A counting semaphore (For this you will need to set the count value to one)